k88hudson/git-flight-rules/README.md

 <a name="undo-rebase">
 ### I want to undo rebase/merge

 You may have merge/rebase your current branch with a wrong branch, or you simply cannot manage to achieve a correct result or even finish the rebase/merge process.
-Git is saving the original HEAD pointer in ORIG_HEAD, so it is simple to recover you're branch at the state before the rebase/merge.
+Git is saving the original HEAD pointer in ORIG_HEAD, so it is simple to recover your branch at the state before the rebase/merge.

 ```sh
 (my-branch)$ git reset --hard ORIG_HEAD